-The effect of postmodernist thought on contemporary political discourse is a shift in the framing and presentation of the argument and the informative content found within the argument.
+As of 2011, the effect of postmodernist thought on contemporary political discourse means a shift in the framing and presentation of the argument and the informative content found within the argument.

 The ramifications of this are far-reaching.
 More so than in the past, those that present these issues – politicians, corporations, media outlets – control the discourse to a much greater extent, easily compartmentalizing the knee-jerk opposing voices, and drowning out those that might offer alternative solutions from the margins of the political spectrum.
 No issue, regardless of size – from war to the electoral process – has found itself immune to this hasty reorientation.